borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

     archive_name_format: {hostname}-user-data-{now}
 ```

-borgmatic considers `{now}` an emphemeral placeholder that will probably
+borgmatic considers `{now}` an emphemeral data placeholder that will probably
 change per archive, while `{hostname}` won't.
 So it turns the example value
 into `{hostname}-user-data-*` and applies it to filter down the set of
 archives used for actions like `rlist`, `info`, `prune`, `check`, etc.